 UW Coulter Translational Research Partnership Program

 With a long history of translating research into products for medicine, in 2005, the University of Washington became one of 10 pioneering universities to receive the Coulter Translational Partnership Award in Biomedical Engineering.
 Based on the success of the first partnerships, in 2010, 6 additional universities were awarded Coulter Translational Partnerships.
-To meet our aggressive commercialization goals, the Coulter Program also partners with:
+To meet our aggressive commercialization goals, the UW Coulter TRP Program also partners with:

 Coulter Program Director